LBRYFoundation/lbryorg/README.md

 ```

 ## Development
-Open `index.html` in your browser and text editor to make changes.
+Open `index.html` in your browser and text editor to make changes. <br>
+If using VsCode studio you can use [Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) For getting an instant preview after each change in your default browser

 ## Usage
 Visit [LBRY Foundation](https://lbryians.github.io/lbry-org-new/) to see this repo in production.